How much does Corporate AV Cost?

 So, when you are making you master production schedule (You ARE making a master production schedule aren't you?) keep this in mind and save you and the client thousands!

-Not all Audio quotes or proposals are apples to apples!
+Not all AV quotes or proposals are apples to apples!
 How do you tell the good from the bad other than price?

-One key thing you can do to ensure success is to ask for their prediction file!
+One key thing you can do to ensure success is to ask for their prediction files and designs!
 You don't need to know how to read them or understand them.
 What you are trying to discover here is does this person or company know what they are doing?
 This is a pass/fail question.
 If they don't have a prediction file for the show, they are winging it.
 Plain and simple.
-ALL PA systems made today that are worth a darn allow us to computer model the room or space it's going to be in and predict the outcome!
+ALL audio systems made today that are worth a darn allow us to computer model the room or space it's going to be in and predict the outcome!
 How cool!!!!
-If a potential vendor doesn't have that or says they don't need it, RUN!
+If a potential AV company doesn't have that or says they don't need it, RUN!
 RUN as fast and as far as you can!
 Anything they deploy will be a guess at best and you deserve better than a guess!
 If they do have a prediction file, ask them for a low variance design.
 This means you want the same sound in the whole venue.
 NOT stunning loud in the front and quiet in the back.
 I know this is new and seems like some nerd tech stuff, but SAY THAT WITH CONFIDENCE on your next call or email!
-We audio companies will sit up straight in our chairs and know we are talking to someone who knows what time it is!
-The cheap quotes won't have it and the higher quotes will usually have it and also be able to send it to you in PDF overlayed to your room so you can see!
+We AV companies will sit up straight in our chairs and know we are talking to someone who knows what time it is!
+The higher quotes will usually have it and also be able to send it to you in PDF overlay-ed to your room so you can see what your results will be before you even step foot on site!

+The best companies "Prep" everything in the warehouse before it goes onto your show.
+All consoles programmed, all networks tested and functioning, all wireless coordinated for drop out free operation, EVERYTHING pre-built in the warehouse to ensure a flawless execution come show day.
+No surprises.
+That way when they arrive on site, it all clicks together like hi-tech legos in a few hours.
 The more pre pro you can do with the vendor after you have selected them, the happier everyone will be.
-Here is the place to go over the production schedule and try to save on OT and DT costs, ask about how many hands they need for the in and the out. potentially saving you thousands in unforeseen costs or wasted expenses.
+Here is the place to go over the production schedule and try to save on OT and DT costs, ask about how many hands they need for the in and the out.
+Potentially saving you thousands in unforeseen costs or wasted expenses.
 For example if the vendor needs 4 hands for the in and the out but you ordered 8, you wasted money that could have been saved with a simple pre pro call.

 By Sean Walker December 29, 2024